Sport in New Zealand: Winter sports

 New Zealand has several areas for skiing and snowboarding, on both islands.
 Whakapapa and Turoa are the only commercial resorts on the North Island; Queenstown, Wānaka and Christchurch are the top locations in the South Island to access the mountains.
 In addition to the commercial ski resorts, New Zealand has many non-profit club fields across both the North and South Islands, particularly in the region of the Southern Alps close to Christchurch such as Craigieburn Valley, Broken River and Temple Basin.
 In the North Island, there are club field skiing options on Mount Taranaki at the Manganui area and also on the Eastern aspect of Mount Ruapehu at Tukino.

-International snowboarders from New Zealand include Mitch Brown, who placed 25th at the 2006 Winter Olympics in the men's halfpipe, and his sister Kendall Brown, who placed 15th at the 2010 Winter Olympics in the women's halfpipe.
-New Zealand snowboarder Jacob Koia is currently sitting in 18th position on the TTR world rankings.
-Notable skiers include Claudia Riegler, Olympic medallist Annelise Coberger and Alice Robinson.
+International snowboarders from New Zealand include Zoi Sadowski-Synnott, who has won a total of five Olympic medals across the 2018, 2022 and 2026 Winter Olympics, as well as Mitch Brown and his sister Kendall Brown, who competed in the 2006 and 2010 Winter Olympics respectively.
+Notable skiers include Olympic medallists Nico Porteous, Luca Harrington and Annelise Coberger, as well as Olympians Claudia Riegler and Alice Robinson.